tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Is there a match of the contents of dwc:scientificName with the bdq:sourceAuthority?</td>
+			<td>Is there a match of the contents of dwc:scientificName with the bdqval:sourceAuthority?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdqval:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>